Biology (B.S.)

 7. Pre-medical Technology

 After graduation, they can effectively compete for jobs or move into graduate or professional schools.
 As the study of life, Biology requires a thorough understanding of the underlying chemical and physical principles governing all life processes.
 Lamar students attracted to this field are well equipped to enter the professions of medicine, dentistry or one of the other career paths listed below in this section.
 Students are equally prepared for environmentally or biotechnology related careers in various governmental agencies, private companies, or academia.
 Students interested in further education leading to an advanced degree in biology are also well prepared.
-Those interested in teaching in secondary education (grades 8 –12) should consult the section on B.S.
-Biology with teaching certificate.
+Those interested in teaching in secondary education (grades 7 –12) should consult the section on Biology (B.S.)
+Education.

 Recommended Minimum Program of Study – B.S.
 Biology: The following is a recommended program of study for completion of the B.S.
 Biology degree plan in the minimum semester hours with the specified option.
 Additional requirements may be required for specialized areas, i.e. certain minor requirements, preparation for graduate school, certifications, or licenses.
 Please see a Biology Advisor or the Department Chair for advising details.